AlexFrummet/cooking-with-context/README.md

 Find the parser code in the `task_tree_parser` folder.

 ## Where is the code to replicate the IR experiments?
-he code to replicate experiments is located in the `experiment` folder.
+The code to replicate experiments is located in the `experiment` folder.
 To run an experiment:

 1. Set up a virtual environment with Python 3.9 and activate it.
 2. Install required packages using `pip install -r requirements.txt`.